NickSondrup/NickSondrup/InterviewHomework.md

 I worked for a year as a Valet in Salt Lake City parking cars for restaurants and hotels.
 We were almost always left unsupervised for the shift and would have to clock in remotely from a cellphone.
 Being left alone and responsible for the safety of the cars I've parked I was always alert and ready for the next client.
 My managers recognized my drive, moved me to shift supervisor quickly and were sad when I had to move back to Boise.

+**Five questions to ask during Interview**

+1. What does a typical day look like?

+2. How will I be trained?

+3. Are there opportunities for advancement or professional development?

+4. What gets you most excited about the company’s future?

+5. What are the next steps in the interview process?